zacharyyahn/zacharyyahn.github.io/_pages/experience.md

 ## NASA Goddard Space Flight Center
 *Machine Learning Research Intern* (Aug.
 2021 - Aug.
 2023)
 *   Developed a semantic segmentation approach to identifying methane clouds in Titan’s atmosphere using low-resolution images from the Cassini mission with a custom software suite for analysis.
-*   Deployed a Pytorch Mask-RCNN with Keras model on Google Cloud Platform including labelling raw images and creating a data pipeline.
+*   Deployed a Pytorch Mask-RCNN with Keras model on Google Cloud Platform including labelling raw images and creating a data processing pipeline.
 *   Published first-author results at conferences and in journals.

 ## Duke University